 She currently works in Maternal and Child Health qualitative research for the Tribal Epidemiology Center at United South and Eastern Tribes (USET, Inc.), Nashville, Tenn., a consortium of 24 tribal communities in the southern and eastern region of the U.S. She is researching and writing about environmental and reproductive justice issues in Native America.

-Ida is a member of the Steering Committee for the Midwives and Mothers in Action Campaign (MAMA) and a Commissioner for the National Commission for Certifying Agencies (NCCA) – the accrediting body of the Institute for Credentialing Excellence.
+Ida serves on the Standards Committee for the National Commission for Certifying Agencies (NCCA) – the accrediting body of the Institute for Credentialing Excellence.
 She also serves on the Exam Resources and Advisory Committee for the Council on Licensure, Enforcement, and Regulation (CLEAR).
 She currently works with the North American Registry of Midwives (NARM) in test development.
 She also acts as a consultant with states that are interesting in licensing midwives through the CPM process, traveling to many states to speak about the CPM credential to midwifery groups and legislators.

 Dr. Declercq is Professor of Community Health Sciences and Assistant Dean for Doctoral Education at the Boston University School of Public Health.
 He is also a professor on the faculty of Obstetrics and Gynecology at the Boston University School of Medicine.
 He was awarded a Robert Wood Johnson Investigator Award in Health Policy Research to study policy and practice related to cesarean section in the US and has served as lead author of three national studies of women’s experiences in childbirth and in the postpartum period entitled Listening to Mothers I & II and New Mothers Speak Out.